Some stories are built on dramatic confessions.

 The story revolves around three emotional threads.

-And the space between them where neither of them fully understands their own feelings.
+• The emotional space between them where neither of them fully understands their own feelings

 Rather than presenting a straightforward romance, the manga carefully shows how emotions overlap and conflict.